DominikButz/NotesApp-Cloud-Kit-Record-UI-Freeze-/Readme.md

 Calling record(for: ..) on the core data NSPersistentCloudKitContainer instance makes the app unresponsive under certain circumstances.

-Apparently, this bug only appeared with iOS 17 / MacOS 14
+Apparently, this bug only appeared with iOS 17.x / MacOS 14.x

 ### Prerequisites

 - active Apple developer account
 - signed in iCloud on Simulator / real device
-- XCode 15.1 or later
+- XCode 15.1 or later (bug is still there with XCode 15.2!)
 - MacOS 14.0 or later / iOS 17.0 or later